Disease Guide ·Asthma ·2026

 5Can feline asthma be cured?

-No, asthma is a chronic condition that is managed, not cured.
-However, with proper treatment, most asthmatic cats live normal, comfortable lives.
-The goal is to reduce inflammation, prevent attacks, and have rescue medication available for breakthroughs.
-Some cats have mild asthma that requires minimal treatment, while others need daily medication indefinitely.
+No - asthma is managed, not cured.
+Most asthmatic cats live normal lives.
+Goal: reduce inflammation, prevent attacks, have rescue meds available.
+Some need minimal treatment; others need daily meds indefinitely.

 6Is oral prednisolone safe for long-term use in cats?